fasferraz/NWu-Non3GPP-5GC/README.md

 Some free5GC issues:
 -------------------

 - Does not send the PDU Session Establishment Accept to the UE through signaling SA child.
-Only creates the userplane SA child
+Only creates the userplane SA child.
+That means that we must figure out what will be the session IP.
+Usingo free5gc defaults, that address is 60.60.0.1.
+But i added option -u so that we can set the session IP in order to create the tunnel for user plane sesion correctly.
 - The GRE implementation does not comply with 3GPP requirements (4 bytes instead of 8 bytes with RQI)
-- The NAS messages should be prefixed with 2 bytes with NAS lengh information, but in free5GC NAS messages are carried dirfectly in the TCP connection
+- The NAS messages should be prefixed with 2 bytes with NAS lengh information, but in free5GC NAS messages are carried directly in the TCP connection
 - AN parameter "requested NSSAI" is not correctly formated
 - EAP-AKA' authentication not complete (in AMF), and several erronous checks (in AUSF when comparing RES with XRES, wrong padding in RES processing, KSEAF calculated based on empty KAUSF key)
+- EAP-AKA' packets do not have the subtype byte (e.g. AKA-Challenge, etc...) and the following 2 reserved bytes (3 bytes in total)
+- Integrity and Ciphering functions in AMF are using Bearer ID for 3GPP access, instead of non-3GPP access as stated in 33.501

 ------------